Religious Zionist Movements in Palestine

-In order to help religious pioneer women who were in material and spiritual distress, the Mizrachi women established relief institutions for them, such as the Jerusalem Workshop for Professional Training in 1923; an agricultural training farm for religious women workers in Gan Megged in 1936, managed by the women workers’ organization with the support of Mizrachi women; and homes for religious pioneer women which served as absorption centers for new arrivals (Haifa and Tel Aviv ; as well as Petah Tikvah and Ramat Gan, with the support of Mizrachi Women of Canada, New York and the U.K.).
-These enterprises gave young religious women not only basic support but also professional and cultural training, thus helping them to improve their status in society.
+In order to help religious pioneer women who were in material and spiritual distress, the Mizrachi women established relief institutions for them, such as the Jerusalem Workshop for Professional Training in 1923; an agricultural training farm for religious women workers in Gan Megged in 1936, managed by the women workers’ organization with the support of Mizrachi women; and homes for religious pioneer women which served as absorption centers for new arrivals in Haifa and Tel Aviv , as well as Petah Tikvah and Ramat Gan, with the support of Mizrachi Women of Canada, New York and the U.K. These enterprises gave young religious women not only basic support but also professional and cultural training, thus helping them to improve their status in society.

 Help for the pioneers played an important part in the activity of the women workers’ organizations, which assisted in bringing religious women pioneers to Israel and helped them become acclimated, finding them work through employment offices they established and offering courses and professional training as well as cultural activity.